dwhiffing/fury/content/nato/us/navy/amphibious/ships/body.md

 **LSD**: [Landing Ship
 Dock](https://fas.org/man/dod-101/sys/ship/lsd-41.htm).
 Although very
-similar in appearance and size to the LPD, the LSD’s primary purpose is to transport landing craft and LCACs, it only holds half the Marines of an LPD and much less heavy equipment and cargo.
-They can house up to 4 LCACs however.
-Of the three classes, LSD-36 Anchorage (5 ships) is the smallest, holding 3x LCACs, LSD-41 Whidbey Island (8 ships) can hold 4x LCAC, while the newest class being rushed into service, LSD-49 Harpers Ferry can only hold 2x LCACs but 10 times the cargo of the others.
+similar in appearance and size to the LPD; the LSD’s primary purpose is to transport landing craft and LCACs, it only holds half the Marines of an LPD and much less heavy equipment and cargo.
+An enormous docking bay enables them to house up to 4 LCACs.
+Of the three classes in service, LSD-36 Anchorage (5 ships) is the smallest, holding 3x LCACs, LSD-41 Whidbey Island (8 ships) can hold 4x LCAC, while the newest class being rushed into service, LSD-49 Harpers Ferry can only hold 2x LCACs but 10 times the cargo of the others.

 ![](/assets/images/nato/us/navy/amphibious/ships/image5.jpg)